 These outdated men have to evolve and have empathy for women and other minorities.
 There are men right now that are evolved and they should reach out to other men and show them the way.
 Men should speak up to injustice no matter how uncomfortable it may when confronting other less evolved men.
 Next time you are at family gathering listen to how women are treated, ask to help with the dishes next holiday and see the reaction.
 Those liberated men may be few but their ranks are growing and I salute them as they are out there and also need a voice.

 We as Americans all deserve equal representation and that includes gays and lesbians?
-That’s right; they are just as worthy as people that marry opposite sex partners.
-How would you feel if the law was changed that opposite sex partners could no longer marry and could only have civil unions?
+That’s right; they are just as worthy as people that marry opposite-sex partners.
+How would you feel if the law was changed that opposite-sex partners could no longer marry and could only have civil unions?
 It’s all a matter of perspective; can’t you walk a mile in their shoes?
-In fact I was floored to hear our EX-VICE President Cheney make the statement that his daughter deserved equal rights.
+In fact, I was floored to hear our EX-VICE President Cheney make the statement that his daughter deserved equal rights.
 I would speculate that he would never have said that unless he had a strong woman in his family that forced, actually persuaded him to stand up for her.
 If you don't want to marry someone of the same sex you have the choice not to.
 But why deny people to enter into relationships and families.
-It's a changed world we have to learn to be compassionate and open to other ways of thinking and living.
+It's a changing world we have to learn to be compassionate and open to other ways of thinking and living.

-Finally we have a President that we can be proud of.
+Finally, we have a President that we can be proud of.
 He represents the majority of people in this country.
 Our voices and our vote have made it so.
-And what has President Obama done but to try to get health care for 30 million people.
+And what has President Obama done but to try to get health care for 30 million people?
 And he is bringing us out of a recession that hadn't happened since the depression.
 And yet people still use hate speech and hold signs saying our president is a Nazi or that he wasn't born in the United States.
-It’s disrespect to our President.
+It’s disrespectful to our President.
 Where is the outrage?

 We are a new generation of people who include everyone.
 We are and always have been a melting pot that makes us American’s.
 Can’t we learn to allow more people into the circle?
 The voice of all of us makes the grand song that we call America.